Of Wine and Water By: P.P.V.V.

 The child bowed his head.
 "I'm sorry, sir," he said.

 Hiko snorted, "As if that's going to help me."
 He seemed to pause, letting out a few puffs of breath before gesturing with his large hand behind him.
 "Well, come on in.
 Unless you plan to sleep outside tonight?"

 "Heaven help me, I've acquired an idiot after all," Hiko muttered, but he didn't sound angry.
 At least, Kenshin hoped he wasn't angry.
 After all, if he could kill people on the spot without blinking an eye, he was certain that he could beat him without a second thought.
 He would have to do everything in his power not to upset the man.

-But he extended his hand to me, he quarrelled with himself.
+But he extended his hand to me, he quarreled with himself.
 He wouldn't have done that if he meant to hurt me…

 Still, he stayed rooted to the spot, a growing sense of apprehension keeping him grounded as Hiko swept about the small cabin, throwing his impressive cloak down on one of the cushions that lined the floor.

 When he turned the oil lamps on, Kenshin could see that the place was snug and welcoming.
 Various tidbits lined one wall to his right, which led to another room – probably the sleeping quarters.
-There was a tiny kitchen to his left, which Kenshin had to wonder how a man of Hiko's size could possibly move around in.
+There was a tiny kitchen to his left, which led Kenshin to wondering how a man of Hiko's size could possibly move around in it.
 Next to the fire pit that was swept clean of any embers, there were bunches of logs that were neatly cut and stacked together.
 The whole area had a sort of precision to it that left the child feeling even more out of place.